jiehu567/CreditCardFraud/readme.md

 The best performance in testing set is:

-Precision: 0.841823
+Precision: 0.84
-Recall: 0.796954
+Recall: 0.80
-Accuracy: 0.999390
-F1 Score: 0.818774
+F1 Score: 0.82

+However, if use ROC curve which is more rubost to evaluate model, the analysis would recommend adaboost with K = 27.
+The best performance will be:

+Precision: 0.85
+Recall   : 0.71
+F1 score:  0.77

 ## 5. Conclusion

 In this report I firstly summarize the dataset, use visualization to find out interesting correlations among fraud and other features.
-Then I train 3 different models, and finally find SVM as my best model and number of features K = 21.
+Then I train 3 different models, and finally find adaboost as my best model and number of features K = 27 by ROC curve.

 This is a quantative analysis and can only be a reference for commitment.
 The real procedure of fraud commitment is quite complex.

 In future, to improve the accuracy of the model, I think there're some ways we can try:
-- Given more detailed dataset, more features might have risk of overfitting, but more data can possibly provide more informaiton we need
+- Given more detailed dataset, more features might have risk of overfitting, but more data can possibly provide more informaiton we need.
 - Given more data with fraud so it will be easier to catch up with more significant predictors.